 Pinterest-Inspired Outdoor Toy Storage Ideas

 So as I was browsing around on Pinterest, I found some great inspirations to get our outdoor space as organized as our indoor space!
 Here are a few of my favorites:

 1. Pegboards Galore

 I love how Jenn from Clean and Sensible turned an entire wall of her garage into a pegboard organizational system.
 We have a few pegboards in our garage, but after seeing this, I plan to extend them to make a full wall to store some of our outdoor sporting equipment and other outside toys.
 I also really like how Jenn has open baskets to store things.
-That really helps prevent dirt and grim to build up in the bottom of the basket!
+That really helps prevent dirt and grime to build up at the bottom of the basket!